 How well do you know Germany?
 Here is a mix of informative and interesting facts to learn more about Germany or test your German knowledge.
 Test yourself with these top 30 German facts on how well you know the Germans.

 - Germany was the first country in the world to adopt Daylight saving time – DST, also known as summer time.
 This occured in 1916 in the midst of WWI and was put in place to conserve energy.

-- The capital of Berlin has more bridges than Venice – Berlin boasts 960 bridges and 59.8 square kilometres of water consisting of lakes and around 180 kilometres of navigable waterways.
+- The capital of Berlin has more bridges than Venice – Berlin boasts 960 bridges and 59.8 square kilometers of water consisting of lakes and around 180 kilometers of navigable waterways.
 Combined with its surrounding state Brandenburg, it houses Europe’s largest inland water network.

 - Prison escape is not punishable by law in Germany – German law maintains that it’s a basic human instinct to be free and therefore, prisoners have the right to escape jail.
 Escapes, however, rarely go unpunished because prisoners are held liable if they cause damage to property or inflict bodily harm against any individual upon their breakout.

 - It’s illegal to run out of fuel in the German Autobahn – although not forbidden, motorists are only allowed to stop in the legendary highway for emergencies and having an empty tank of gas is not.
 Drivers can be fined and also have their licenses suspended for up to six months.
 Walking or running in the highway system is also illegal and is punishable by a fine of around EUR 90.

 - Germany has legal say on what babies can be named – German law ban names that don’t denote a gender or use a family name as a first name.
 In 2014, the most popular children’s names were Sophie/Sofie for a girl and Maximilian for a boy.